cartheur-david/bipedal/README.md

 # bipedal

-The bipedal form that everyone can build with enough love and patience.
+The bipedal parts for joi.

 ## In here